 Decoding with bit-matrices is the same as with matrices over $GF(2^w)$, except now each device corresponds to w rows of the matrix, rather than one.
+Also keep in mind that a bit in this description corresponds to a packet in the implementation.

 While the classic construction of bit-matrices starts with a standard distribution matrix in $GF(2^w)$, it is possible to construct bit-matrices that have no relation to Galois Field arithmetic yet still have desired coding and decoding properties.
-The Liberation codes work in this fashion for RAID-6.
+The minimal density RAID-6 codes work in this fashion.